Undergraduate Grader Positions

 Hours: no less than 5 hours per week; varies by course, enrollment, and number of sections assigned

-Graders may also be needed for one or more courses in the engineering calculus sequence (MATH 1910-1920-2930-2940), but this is less certain.
+Graders may also be needed for one or more courses in the engineering calculus sequence (MATH 1910-1920-2930-2940) or for the occasional 3000-/4000-level course, but this is less certain.
 (See the undergraduate course assistant positions if you are interested in grading Calculus I or Calculus II.)

 - Comprehensive, precise grading of weekly assignments.